plone/documentation/docs/install/containers/images/historical.md

 % TODO: List the variants of the Plone 4.3 to 5.2 images, such as `-alpine`, `-python2`, `-python36`, and `-python37`.

-All images listen on port 8080, and store their data in a `/data` volume.
+All images listen on port 8080, and store their data in a {file}`/data` volume.
-To use an existing database, place its `Data.fs` file at `/data/filestorage/Data.fs` before the first start.
+To use an existing database, place its {file}`Data.fs` file at {file}`/data/filestorage/Data.fs` before the first start.

 ## Plone 5.2